 Can you live in Boston safely?
 Traveling to Boston and living in the city are two different entities.
-But can you actually live there in safety?
+But can you actually live there safely?
 How safe are neighborhoods in Boston?
 We can answer these questions by looking at some property crime statistics.

-In 2020, Boston recorded 1,722 burglary, 10,479 theft, and 1,292 motor vehicle theft.
-That means 1 in 50 people becomes a victim of one or two different types of property crimes.
+In 2020, Boston recorded 1,722 burglaries, 10,479 thefts, and 1,292 motor vehicle thefts.
+That means 1 in 50 people becomes victims of one or two types of property crimes.
 Let’s look at the data from the chart below to understand the Boston property crime rate:

 From the data presented, property crimes are more common than violent crimes in Boston, and both types of crime in all their forms are committed at a much higher than the national average per 1,000 people.
 They are also higher than the average Massachusetts crime rate.

 The city’s crime rate may seem too high for your blood, but there are ways to stay safe here.